omaraflak/omaraflak.github.io/markdown/hct.md

 # 3D

-we can visualize those three components on a color wheel.
+We can visualize those three components on a color wheel.

 [#include](assets/hct/hct-3d.html)